Western Electrical Contractors Association, Inc.

 Take It on Your Own Time, at Your Own Pace!

-WECA is excited to announce another way students can take GetWired 203, the seventh class in WECA's Path to an Electrician Trainee Program Certificate!
+WECA is excited to announce another way students can take GetWired 401, the thirteenth class in WECA's Path to an Electrician Trainee Program Certificate!

-We've long offered GetWired 203 as an instructor-led online course with one hands-on lab on a Saturday.
+We've long offered GetWired 401 as an instructor-led online course.
 And we still do!

 But for students who would prefer to take this course at their own pace, on their own time, we're now offering a fully self-paced online option, just like we've been offering for earlier courses in the GetWired series!
 Students who might prefer this format include: